learn-co-curriculum/dom-and-events-events-and-listeners/README.md

-# Events and listeners
+# Events and listening to DOM nodes

 ## Objectives

 1. Add an event listener to a DOM node
-2. Trigger event listeners on DOM nodes
+2. Accessing the event object
-3. Explain the difference between bubbling and capturing events
+3. Altering HTML after events occur

 ## Bringing it together